 Apple needs a Cloud partner

-For years we've noticed that Apple's best friend in iOS and Mac software development is Microsoft.
-So far the best consumer for its platforms come from Redmond.
+We have been observing for years that Apple's best friend in developing software on iOS and Mac is Microsoft.
+So far, the best consumer applications for its platforms come from Redmond.

 Microsoft could be a trusted cloud partner, but only if Apple could overcome its culture of "we only use what we invent."